orai-nlp/Elixa/README.md

 tar -xzvf elixa-resources_0.8.tgz
 ````

-We also basic polarity classification model for the previous languages.
+We also provide basic polarity classification models for the previous languages.
 Models have been trained over Twitter data in the context of the Behagunea (behagunea.dss2016.eu) project.
 Data is specific on the topic "San Sebastian 2016 Cultural Capital of Europe".

 You can get the models from http://komunitatea.elhuyar.eus/ig/files/2016/02/elixa-behagunea-models_0.8.tar.gz.